History of Berliner FC Dynamo (2004–present): New coach Christian Bennbennek (2019–2021)

 The Berlin Football Association (BFV) registered BFC Dynamo as the Berlin representative for the 2021–22 DFB-Pokal.
 However, another club from Berlin filed an appeal against the decision at the DFB Federal Court on 1 July 2021.
 The draw for the first round was thus carried out with a neutral ball for the Berlin representative.
 The Berlin representative was drawn against VfB Stuttgart.
 The club that had filed the appeal was later revealed to be SpVg Blau-Weiß 90 Berlin.
 The appeal was turned down on 26 July 2021, which finally allowed BFC Dynamo to participate in the 2021-22 DFB-Pokal.

 Success in the Regionalliga Nordost (2021–2022)

 Coach Christian Benbennek extended his contract with the club one year on 27 April 2021.
 Midfielders Joey Breitfeld, Andreas Pollasch, and Marcel Stutter, defender Marvin Kleihs and forward Andor Bolyki also extended their contracts for the 2021–22 season.
 The team was also joined by several new players, such as experienced center-forward Christian Beck from 1.
 FC Magdeburg, midfielder Darryl Geurts from FSV Union Fürstenwalde, midfielder Justin Möbius from SC Preußen Münster, defender Felix Meyer from the RB Leipzig U19 team and defender Bastian Schrewe from the Dynamo Dresden U19 team.
-BFC Dynamo also recruited Moldovan goalkeeper Dmitri Stajila from KF Laçi.
-He was dubbed "new Rudwaleit" by newsapaper Berliner Kurier due to his impressive height.
+Beck had been top scorer in the 3.
+Liga for 1.
+FC Magdeburg in the 2016-17 season and had won promotion to the 2.
+Bundesliga with 1.
+FC Magdeburg in the 2017-18 season.
+BFC Dynamo also recruited Moldovan goalkeeper Dmitri Stajila who had last played for KF Laçi.
+He was dubbed "new Rudwaleit" by newspaper Berliner Kurier due to his impressive height.
 Stajila had experience from the Russian Premier League and UEFA Europa League.